 $580 million, 60, married, Philadelphia, PA

-Neubauer is a University of Chicago graduate with a Masters of Business Administration.
+Neubauer is a University of Chicago graduate with a Master of Business Administration.
 His parents fled Nazi Germany in 1938 to start over in Israel where Joseph was born three years later.
 At the age of 14, Neubauer's parents sent him to America where they felt he had a better chance for a good education and career.
-At age 27, he was named vice president of Chase Manhattan Bank.
+At age 27, he was named the vice president of Chase Manhattan Bank.
 He later moved to PepsiCo where he became the youngest treasurer of a Fortune 500 company.
 He joined ARA in 1978 as CFO and led a $1.2 billion leveraged buyout 1984.
 The company was renamed Aramark.
-Aramark operates food concessions, child care, health care services, and other diversified businesses.
+Aramark operates food concessions, childcare, health care services, and other diversified businesses.
 It has $7.8 billion in annual sales.
 Aramark was taken public in 2001.
 Neubauer remains Chairman and CEO.